redpanda-data/connect/website/docs/components/processors/awk.md

 ### `json`

-No contents are fed into the program.
-Instead, variables are extracted from the message by walking the flattened JSON structure.
+An empty string is fed into the program, and variables are automatically initialised before execution of your program by walking the flattened JSON structure.
 Each value is converted into a variable by taking its full path, e.g. the object:

 ``` json
 {